Hari0810/FTMR-FPGA/README.md

 ## Overview

-This project seeks to be a proof-of-concept for the following:
+This project seeks to:

+- Demonstrate Functional Triple Modular Redundancy working in an FPGA device, as described in [an ESA-backed research paper](http://microelectronics.esa.int/techno/fpga_003_01-0-2.pdf)
-- Prove that Functional Triple Modular Redundancy can improve the reliability of data collection in a near-space-like environment with moderate disturbances
+- Reaffirm that FTMR improve the reliability of data collection in a near-space-like environment with moderate disturbances
-- Implement typical microcontroller digital protocols in hardware
+- Extend the initial scope of the report by applying FTMR to digital communication protocols, namely SPI
+- Prove that any potential gains from this method are independent of the hardware and firmware used
 - Offer an insight into affordable means to produce space-grade hardware

-This is a project that builds off the skills, knowledge and experience gained from the EIE 2nd Year course at Imperial, the Karman Space Programme rocketry initiative, and a CubeSat-related research placement at Imperial College London.

 ## Features